-This guide will show you how to link your 3rd Gen Green Feathers camera to an Amazon Alexa Show, so you can view the live feed of the camera by simply telling your Echo Show device to display it.
+This guide will show you how to link your 3rd Gen Green Feathers camera to an Amazon Echo Show, so you can view the live feed of the camera by simply telling your Echo Show device to display it.

 Before you begin

 If you have any smart devices in your home that work with the Tuya Smart app, and you want to use your Green Feathers camera alongside these smart devices with your Amazon Echo Show, you will need to set the camera up using the Tuya Smart app instead:

 This is an important step; we need you to send us your 'Device ID' so we can activate your camera.
 You can find this by opening the live feed of the camera(s) you want to activate, then opening the settings menu.
 Next select 'Device Information'.
 On that screen you will see the Device ID, a string of numbers and letters.
 You can hold your finger on the device ID and an option to copy that will appear.